Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Methods

 The details of the analysis model used for the optimization in this study are shown in Fig. \ref{detailedmodel}.
 All the exterior boundaries of the heat exchanger were modeled as adiabatic, meaning that heat transfer occurred only between the solid walls and flowing fluids.
 The working fluid on both the hot and cold sides was water with a mass density of 1000 kg/m$^{3}$, dynamic viscosity of 0.001 kg/(m$\cdot$s), specific heat of 4200 J/(kg$\cdot$K), and thermal conductivity of 0.6 W/(m$\cdot$K), respectively.
 The solid region is made of 316L stainless steel with a thermal conductivity of 14.1 W/(m$\cdot$K) \cite{simmons2020}.

 In the macroscopic optimization model, the design variables are discretely defined at the centers of the cubic lattice cells with a spacing corresponding to one unit-cell period, and their values were linearly interpolated between these definition points.
-Consequently, the total number of design variables was 280.

-To avoid blocking the flow passages at the inlet and outlet connections, the design variables of the lattice cells connected directly to the inlets and outlets were fixed.
-Specifically, the design variables at the cell centers connected to the hot-fluid inlet and outlet were set to $d = 0$, whereas those connected to the cold-fluid inlet and outlet were set to $d = 1$.
+To prevent blockage of the flow passages at the inlet and outlet connections, which would lead to numerical instability in the simulations, the design variables of the lattice cells directly connected to the inlets and outlets were fixed.
+Specifically, the design variables at the cell centers connected to the hot-fluid inlet and outlet were set to $d=0$, whereas those connected to the cold-fluid inlet and outlet were set to $d=1$.
+Since such artificial fixing of the design variables may influence the optimal solution, the number of constrained cells was kept as small as possible.
+The total number of design variables was 280, of which 20 variables directly connected to the inlet and outlet regions were fixed.
+Therefore, the number of free design variables actually optimized was 260.

 In this study, following our previous work, we assumed practical constraints such as the pump capacity in real applications, and imposed a pressure drop as a pressure boundary condition at the inlets and outlets to prevent the optimization process from producing solutions that result in excessive pressure losses \cite{takezawa2024,yanagihara2025}.

 The inlet temperature of the hot fluid was set to $60\,^\circ\mathrm{C}$, and that of the cold fluid was set to $25\,^\circ\mathrm{C}$.
 For both fluids, the pressure difference between the inlet and outlet was set to $500\,\mathrm{Pa}$.
 In addition, in the detailed geometric model, the reference coordinate position of the primitive function defining the TPMS was adjusted so that the openings of the lattice structure were aligned with the inlet and outlet ports.

 The objective of this study was to maximize the heat transfer rate in the heat exchanger.
 Assuming that the heat exchanger is thermally insulated from the surroundings, the heat gained by the cold fluid and the heat lost by the hot fluid are equal.
-Therefore, the objective function of the optimization problem is defined as the maximization of the heat transfer rate, which is calculated using the temperature gap of the hot fluid between the inlet and outlet, as expressed below:
+Therefore, the objective function of the optimization problem is defined as the maximization of the heat transfer rate, which is evaluated from the difference between the inlet and outlet enthalpy flow rates of the hot fluid, as expressed below:

 where $S$ represents the boundary surface and $\mathbf{n}$ is the outward unit normal vector on the boundary.
 No additional constraints are imposed.